 “Interesting… So, who’s in already?”

-While this is not a competition (ahem…), here are the top 10 EVs that our drivers have chosen, and the top 10 regions where they drive them:
+While this is not a competition (ahem…), here are the top 10 EVs that our drivers have chosen, and the top 10 regions where they are driven:

 “Can I check under the bonnet first?”